-In my own programs I offer a standard 30% commission across the board of my online courses.
+In my own programs, I offer a standard 30% or up to $300 across the board of my online courses.

-There are affiliate opportunities everywhere that you look and for products that you are probably using on a daily basis in your online business.
+There are affiliate opportunities everywhere that you look for products that you probably use daily in your online business.

 What do you need to run an affiliate program?

 In the online space, you will need to be able to create a unique trackable link for each of your affiliates.
 There are several systems that do this.

 If you are an online course creator, the platform that you are hosting on will have the option for you to invite and create affiliate links.